secure411dotorg/rpzone/Ubuntu-Walkthrough.md

 I:checking walled garden NSIP rewrites
 I:checking policy overrides
 I:checking crashes
-I:checking performance with rpz
+I:checking performance with RPZ
-I:checking performance without rpz
+I:checking performance without RPZ
-I:1060 qps with rpz is 80% of 1321 qps without rpz I:exit status: 0
+I:13752 qps with RPZ is 85% of 16267 qps without RPZ I:checking that ttl values are not zeroed when qtype is '*' I:exit status: 0
 R:PASS
-E:rpz:Fri Mar 22 15:47:25 UTC 2013
+E:rpz:Sat Aug 16 23:08:39 UTC 2014

 ```

-The above "performance" was on a t1.micro, the smallest Amazon instance size.
+The above "performance" was on a t2.micro, the smallest Amazon current generation instance size.

 ###DEVIATIONS FROM DEFAULT INSTALL: